YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 1. Wait for [actionability](https://playwright.dev/python/docs/actionability) checks on the element, unless `force` option is set.
 1. Scroll the element into view if needed.
 1. Use [Page#mouse](./page#mouse) to double click in the center of the element, or the specified `position`.
-1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
-Note that if the first click of the `dblclick()` triggers a navigation event, this method will throw.

 If the element is detached from the DOM at any moment during the action, this method throws.